tboudreaux/zfsSnapRestore/README.md

 Utility for easily restoring files from zfs snapshots

 ## Installation
-All you should have to do is put this script in your path
+You will need zsh, awk, grep, and vifm installed for this script to work.
+After that, all you should have to do is put this script in your path

 ## Usage